hugogspereira/secure-real-time-streaming-2/README.md

 However, it was decided to put them in the repo so that the Professor could test things out.

 Also, the password used to encrypt and decrypt the files was: "omsqptaesdfommptvsnfiocmlesrfoqppms".

+The password used for the boxkeystore was:     "omsqptaesd12345fommptvsnf54321iocmlesrfoqppms12345".

+The password used for the streamkeystore was:  "12345omsqptaesd54321fommptvsnf12345iocmlesrfoqppms".

+The password used for the trustedstore was:    "cIBXzKN5WU5aVMqYKuWGncATG35M3Yok6wJvZ0tdlnzBp0R1Gv".